cryptpad/e2e-test-suite/Readme.md

 > :exclamation:
 > It is strongly recommended that the tests be run over a strong and stable internet connection, **especially** when using BrowserStack.
 Tests run over slow connections will often time out and fail or hang indefinitely.

+> :information_source:
+> If running tests against a local instance, it is recommended that you run it from a repository specifically dedicated for tests to enable wiping test data using `npm run clear` in the CryptPad repo.

 0. If running tests for the first time on your chosen browser/OS combination, run:

 ```bash